Lightberry-Labs/lightberry_ai_sdk/examples/README.md

 - Coffee order tools: `add_to_order`, `get_current_order`, `amend_order`, `send_order`
 - `end_session` - Gracefully disconnect from the session

-Tools are automatically available to `LightberryToolClient` instances.
+Tools are automatically available to `LBToolClient` instances.

 ## Running the Examples